Skip to content

 Declarative Multi-Agent Topology: Topology-as-Code

-Encode an entire agent graph — agents, flows, gates, hooks, and group chats — in a single declarative file that a compiler targets to any underlying framework, making the topology auditable, portable, and reusable.
+Encode an entire agent graph in one declarative file a compiler targets to any framework, making the topology auditable, portable, and reusable across runtimes.

 Multi-agent systems built imperatively scatter orchestration logic across framework-specific code.
-Relationships between agents are implicit.
+Relationships between agents stay implicit.
 Switching frameworks means rewriting coordination logic, not just adapting configs.
-The topology is not a reviewable artifact — it is an emergent property of the code.
+The topology is not a reviewable artifact.
+It emerges from the code instead.

-Topology-as-code addresses this by separating graph structure from runtime implementation.
-The topology file is the single source of truth; a compiler emits the framework-specific code or configuration.
+Topology-as-code separates graph structure from runtime implementation.
+The topology file is the single source of truth.
+A compiler then emits the framework-specific code or configuration.

 The pattern builds on five building blocks, documented in the nibzard/awesome-agentic-patterns catalog: